sweantu/crypto-cloud/services/grafana/README.md

     low_price,
     close_price,
     volume,
+    rsi6,
+    macd,
+    signal,
+    histogram,
     ema7,
     ema20,
     CASE
-        WHEN engulfing_pattern IS NOT NULL THEN close_price ELSE NULL
+        WHEN pattern IS NOT NULL THEN close_price
+        ELSE NULL
-    END AS engulfing_close
+    END AS indicator_close
-FROM testdb.engulfings
+FROM testdb.indicators
 WHERE
     symbol = '${symbol}'
     AND window_start BETWEEN